aruymgaart/AMATH/autoregression/README.md

 # Autoregression Methods
-Test AR methods and observe their limitations
+Test AR methods and observe their capabilities & limitations

 ## How to use
 run  <br>